Article VIII - Elections and Vacancies

 - Meet and Confer Chairs.
 Candidates must be employees of the respective agency.

 - Candidates for Speaker.
-Candidates must be an elected meet and confer committee chair.15
+Candidates must be an elected meet and confer committee chair.

-- After a local election, members who served on the local election committee and are not trustees may be appointed as Delegate Assembly delegates or alternates.
+- After a local election, any members who are not trustees may be appointed as Delegate Assembly delegates or alternates.

-- Statewide Elections Committee members may be appointed as Delegate Assembly delegates or alternates and as local election committee members.
+- Statewide Elections Committee members may be appointed as Delegate Assembly delegates or alternates.
 They may also be appointed to other statewide committees.

 - Retired individuals who are also associate members and had been MAPE members for the 2 years immediately preceding their retirement may serve as full voting members of the Statewide Elections Committee.